pearcej/complex/ThinkComplexity/_sources/Self-organized criticality/Fractals.rst

 Fractals
 --------
 Another property of critical systems is fractal geometry.
-The initial configuration in Figure ?? (left) resembles a fractal, but you can’t always tell by looking.
-A more reliable way to identify a fractal is to estimate its fractal dimension, as we saw in Section ?? and Section ??.
+The initial configuration in :ref:`Figure 9.1 <sand_pile>` (left) resembles a fractal, but you can’t always tell by looking.
+A more reliable way to identify a fractal is to estimate its fractal dimension, as we saw in `Section 8.5`_ and `Section 8.6`_.

 I’ll start by making a bigger sand pile, with ``n=131`` and initial level ``22``.